neuropoly/multiclass-segmentation/README.md

 - The **models.py** file contains classes that implement network architectures.

+- The **segment.py** file contains a function to segment a nifti file with a trained model.

 - The **losses.py** file contains calsses that implement different loss functions adapted to segmentation problems.

 - The **metrics.py** file contains functions that compute different metrics to monitor the results of the model.

 - The **monitoring** file contains functions to write metrics and images to the tensorboard dashboard.

+The files use paths for the paramaters json file and the txt files containing the paths to the input and ground truth nifti files.
+These paths are defined in the **paths.py** file.
+Examples of such parameters json file and txt input files are provided as **parameters.json**, **training_data.txt** and **validation_data.txt**.

 The notebooks folder contains jupyter notebooks that show how to use the classes and functions.